jeroennoten/Laravel-AdminLTE/README.md

 ### 6.2 Favicon

 Favicons could be used easily.
 There are two different ways to do this.
-Please, add all the favicons in the `public/favicons/` folder.
-The next combinations of configuration options determine how the favicons are used:
+Take in mind that all the favicons should be placed in the `public/favicons/` folder.
+The next two combinations determines how the favicons will be used:

 - __`['use_ico_only' => true, 'use_full_favicon' => false]`__